jfrogren/portfolio-arkivet/static/mdfiles/201218-search-support-from-librarian.md

 - Involving older people in research: practical considerations when using the authenticity criteria in constructivist inquiry

-- Engaging and Honoring Older Adults in Research},
+- Engaging and Honoring Older Adults in Research

 - Research participation by older adults at end of life: barriers and solutions